mnanev/MailParser/README.md

-# MailParser
+# 📧 MailParser

-📋 Description
+### 📋 Description

-The is usefull for getting mail headers from more than one msg file.
-There is no limitation of the msg files.
+The tool is useful for extracting mail headers from multiple `.msg` files.
+There is no limitation on the number of `.msg` files that can be processed.

-🚀 How It Works
+### 🚀 How It Works

-1. Change the configuration file with the right path where you are going to place msg files.
+1. 🛠️ **Update the configuration file** with the correct path where you will place your `.msg` files.
-2. Run the MailParserFromMsgFiles.exe and you will receive an ouput with the place when the MessageHeaderData.txt (the file containing all message headers) is located.
-All message headers from the msg files will be appended in this file.
+2. ▶️ **Run `MailParserFromMsgFiles.exe`**, and you will receive an output indicating the location of the `MessageHeaderData.txt` file (containing all extracted message headers).
+All headers from the `.msg` files will be appended to this file.